Dom Care (Adult Foster Care)

 Adults who are independently mobile or semi-mobile, but cannot live independently, may be matched with families who are willing to open their hearts and provide a warm and caring home filled with love, support and encouragement.
 Dom Care providers care for no more than three people, and are able to give individual attention to each resident.

 Who Is Eligible to Be a Dom Care Resident?

 A Dom Care resident must be:

 - In need of supervision or assistance with activities of daily living and

 An individual who qualifies for Dom Care services may have a physical or intellectual disability, mental health diagnosis, or be a frail older adult.
 As part of the Dom Care application, an interested adult is required to have an MA 51 Medical Evaluation completed by their doctor.

-When a Dom Care Home is found that best meets a person's needs, interests and preferences, a visit is made to the home, and a trial stay is completed prior to beginning residence.
-The AAA Care Manager, Dom Care provider and resident work together through ongoing care management to ensure a safe, supportive and stable living arrangement.
+When a Dom Care Home is identified that best meets a person's needs, interests and preferences, a visit is made to the home.
+If a match meets potential, a trial stay is completed prior to beginning residence.
+The AAA care manager, Dom Care provider and resident work together through ongoing care management to ensure a safe, supportive and stable living arrangement.

 Dom Care Home providers are individuals of all ages and backgrounds who are willing to share their homes and open their hearts to others.
 In addition to a monthly payment, Dom Care providers receive companionship and a feeling of well-being for providing a sense of family to someone in need.